vishallama/types-and-programming-languages/README.md

 # types-and-programming-languages
-Notes and code based to the book 'Types and Programming' by Benjamin Pierce.
+Notes and code based on the book 'Types and Programming Languages' by Benjamin Pierce.